apache/maven-site/content/markdown/tools/mvnup.md

 ## Usage

 The tool itself is called using the `mvnup` command.
-The Maven Upgrade Tool needs three things to execute successfully:
+The Maven Upgrade Tool runs based on 3 aspects:

-1. The desired execution mode,
+1. the desired execution mode as a goal:
-2. the target model version, and
-3. the part(s) of the `pom.xml` that should be upgraded.

-The tool provides two execution modes (goals):
-The first one is a dry check to see if an upgrade of the `pom.xml` files is possible and which parts would be changed.
+   - `check` is a dry check to see if an upgrade of the `pom.xml` files is possible and which parts would be changed,
-The second mode updates the files and applies applicable upgrades provided by the tool.
+   - `apply` updates the files and applies applicable upgrades provided by the tool.
-To execute a dry run pass `--check` to the tool, for an upgrade use `--apply`.
+2. the target model version (`--model-version`/`-m`, defaults to `4.0.0`), and
+3. the part(s) of the `pom.xml` that should be upgraded (defaults to all available updates).

-With the `--model-version` argument you control if your project should be upgraded to model version 4.0.0 or the new 4.1.0 version.
+With the `--model-version` (or `-m`) argument you control if your project should be kept to model version `4.0.0` or upgraded to the new `4.1.0` version.
-Model version 4.0.0 is fully compatible with Maven 3, while projects with a model version 4.1.0 can only be built, using Maven 4.
+Model version 4.0.0 is fully compatible with Maven 3, while projects with a model version `4.1.0` can only be built using Maven 4.
-If not specified the tool will target model version 4.0.0.
+If not specified the tool will target model version `4.0.0`.

-The tool allows you to update all or only certain parts of your Build POM, by passing upgrade options to the execution.
+The tool allows you to update all or only certain parts of your `pom.xml` Build POM, by passing upgrade options to the execution.
-In most cases you want it to check / update all parts.
+In most cases you want it to check / update all parts:
-This is achieved by either passing `-all` or no upgrade option, making it the default behavior.
+This is achieved by either passing `-all` (or `-a`) or no upgrade option, making it the default behavior.
 To specify one or multiple upgrades the following upgrade options can be used:

 - `--model`: Only upgrades those parts of the `pom.xml` that are incompatible with Maven 4, for example XML elements or expressions.